 I'm Katie R., the breeder behind Kanicula Cardigan Welsh Corgis located in Wasilla, AK.
 I am a Cardigan enthusiast and breeder; my family has had Cardigans since 2013.
 I train and compete with our Cardigans in conformation, herding, coursing ability, and other sports.
 I have recently bred my first litter, and it will be some time before we start planning for another.

 Katie has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
-When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
+When you’re ready, reach out to ask about the puppies or anything else on your mind.
+You’ll get to know each other through messaging, phone, or video and pay securely, all on Good Dog.

 Together, you’ll choose the puppy that’s right for you, stay in touch with regular updates, and plan how to bring your new puppy home.